 Excess mucus, a runny nose and coughing are not symptoms of cow’s milk allergy or intolerance.
 In fact, these common reactions to dairy products have recently been shown to be a perception only.
 The thick texture of milk produces a short lived feeling of extra mucus production, but does not actually cause extra mucus production.

-Dr Neil Davies D.C, is the author of Chiropractic Pediatrics A Clinical Handbook (Churchill Livingstone 2000) and developer of the NeuroImpulse Protocol and Adjusting the Child seminar programmes for chiropractors.
+Dr Neil Davies D.C, is the author of Chiropractic Pediatrics A Clinical Handbook (Churchill Livingstone 2000) and developer of the NeuroImpulse Protocol and Adjusting the Child seminar programs for chiropractors.
 His passion for improving the clinical skills of chiropractors is well known in international circles and he will be commencing new courses in USA in 2008.
-See http://neuroimpulseprotocol.com
+He has used Chiropractor Marketing Solutions to promote all of his new programs and seminars.

 Dr Neil Davies graduated from Palmer College of Chiropractic in 1977, completed a Certificate in Clinical Pediatrics at Phillip Institute of Technology, School of Chiropractic & Osteopathy in 1988 and is the author of Chiropractic Pediatrics A Clinical Handbook (Churchill Livingstone 2000).
 Today he is a course leader in chiropractic pediatrics for McTimoney College of Chiropractic, Abingdon, Oxfordshire, UK.
 See http://neuroimpulse.com